manuelbua/gitver/README.md

 It generates version strings by using Python-based formatting rules coupled with repository information, augmented by user-defined data.

-Makes very easy to adopt versioning schemes such as [Semantic Versioning](https://semver.org) and keeps version information automagically updated.
+It supports up to four different version number operands and optional pre-release version information, in the format `[v]MAJOR.MINOR.PATCH[.REVISION][-PRE-RELEASE-METADATA]`, making to adopt versioning schemes such as [Semantic Versioning](https://semver.org) a breeze.

+Optionally, it also keeps your project's version information blobs automagically updated via custom templates.

 Sample output (this repository):